-- Students may elect to fulfill the requirements for two or more certificates and be awarded both certificates. - A student may apply credits earned as a certificate toward another major, minor, or concentration. - Students are awarded separate diplomas for each certificate. - All certificates are listed on the official transcript.
+- Students may elect to fulfill the requirements for multiple certificates and be awarded all certificates. - Students may receive an Academic Undergraduate certificate for completion of an approved minor or concentration that is pursued within a bachelor's degree program - A student may apply credits earned as a certificate toward another major, minor, or concentration. - Students are awarded separate diplomas for each certificate. - · Academic certificates are listed on the official transcript.